sei-international/NemoMod.jl/docs/src/calculatescenario.md

 ```
 # [Julia syntax for calculating a scenario](@id scenario_calc)

-To calculate a scenario with NEMO, you use the `calculatescenario` function.
+To calculate a scenario with NEMO, use the `calculatescenario` function.
 The only required argument is `dbpath`; NEMO provides a default value for all other arguments.

 ```@docs
 calculatescenario